 A disclosure: this post contains affiliate links.
 If you buy through one of the links I will receive a small commission.
 This will not affect your price.

-1. Some general tips for seeing New York City on a budget
+1. Some general tips for seeing New York City cheaply

-Turn off data roaming on your phone, or you’ll be in for a nasty surprise when you get home.
-Starbucks is everywhere, and they have free Wi-Fi.
+If your data plan doesn’t cover NYC, turn off data roaming, or you’ll be in for a nasty surprise when you get home.
+Starbucks is everywhere, and they have free wifi.
 So do lots of other places – it’s more common in the US than in Europe.
 In most of them you can just step in the door, stand along the wall away from the counter, download your messages and get out again without spending anything!

 2. Walking is free in New York City

 I never get tired of walking in New York City or, rather, I get tired, but not bored.
 There’s something new around every corner!
 Here are some ideas of great places to walk in the city:

 Central Park is one of the best places for a walk, of course, for locals and tourists.
 See the section called Strawberry Fields, dedicated to John Lennon.
 Admire the Central Park Carousel, or watch the action on the Model Boat Sailing Pond.
 Stroll the paths through the landscape, keeping an eye out for statues of various literary figures.
 Take some dramatic pictures of the cityscape around the park.
 There’s lots more to see, and that’s not counting all the people-watching you can do.
 The park is 3.4 square kilometers or 843 acres, so it could easily take a whole day and a lot of walking to see it well.

 The Brooklyn Bridge and the Manhattan Bridge